 Host: Nicholas Hall (925) 478-5640 firstname.lastname@example.org

 Scouts must email at least one week in advance of the meeting as we need to schedule adult volunteers to serve on the Eagle Boards.
-In your email include your name, Troop number, Advisor's name and email address, and a brief description of your proposed project.
+In your email include your name, Troop number, Advisor's name and email address, the name of the Beneficiary organization, and a brief description of your proposed project.
 Also, 'cc' your Advisor on all communications.

 Bring three copies of your proposal and any supporting materials for the Board to review.
 Be prepared to give a brief, verbal presentation of your proposal.
 You MUST have the three signatures (Beneficiary, Scoutmaster, Committee Chair) on your original copy.
 Bring an adult with you, preferably your Advisor, and wear Class A's.
 If all of that is done, you can just come on Thursday, no need to drop anything off beforehand.